Black Starbucks Barista Accosted And Verbally Abused By White Girl Railing Against Mask-Wearing

 In anglo-saxons actin’ up news…

-This ugly lil’ bum b!t¢# really gave it a try with a Black barista at a Santee, California Starbuck this past Sunday.
+This ugly lil’ bum b!t¢# really gave it a try with a Black barista at a Santee, California Starbucks this past Sunday.
 19-year-old Alex Beckom was simply trying not to become a statistic like 53% of white women’s president Donald Trump and over 8 million other Americans who have tested positive for COVID-19.
-As she filled an order for an unruly Becky she asked that she wear a mask when entering the store.
+As she filled an order for an unruly Becky, she asked that the disgruntled woman wear a mask when entering the store.
 That’s the policy and beyond that, it’s considerate to others.

 But leave it to white women to magically manifest victimhood out of thin air.
 They’re like the David Blaine of oppression.
-This heffa gon’ say, “I’m not going to listen to anything you say to me when you talk to me like that and I know it’s because you’re discriminating against me because I’m a Trump supporter.”
+This heffa gon’ say, “I’m not going to listen to anything you say to me when you talk to me like that, and I know it’s because you’re discriminating against me because I’m a Trump supporter.”

 Outside of being an obnoxious caucasian brat, how the hell would anyone know you support Trump, KKKaren?
 There goes that aforementioned magic.
 Poof.

 B-b-b-b-but wait, it gets worse!
 Then KKKaren fixed her face to say, “F**K BLACK LIVES MATTER!”
 THEN, then, then…ask for a straw and some sugar.
-Alex is a saint because there’s no way in hell we would have give this hoe anything other than a black eye.
+Alex is a saint because there’s no way in hell we would have given this h*e anything other than a black eye.
 Because black eyes matter just like Black lives matter.

 Alex uploaded a video of the incident to her Twitter page.